sourcegraph/handbook/content/people-ops/onboarding/general_onboarding.md

 ### Communication and documentation

 - We're a handbook-first company.
 Learn all about the handbook on its [handbook page](../../usage.md).
+- We use Slack for team chat.
+Please read the [Slack handbook page](../../communication/team_chat.md) to understand what we use Slack for and how we use it.
   - Join relevant Slack channels.
 The main channels are [listed in the handbook](../../communication/team_chat.md#channels), but it's a good idea to look through all the channels in our Slack and join all that seem relevant!
 - Learn about how we work.
 We're an all-remote company, which means [we work asynchronously as much as possible](../../company/remote/index.md#all-remote) and a lot of decision making happens through [RFCs](../../communication/rfcs/index.md).

 ### Other resources